abhishekR-tech/coding-interview-practice/README.md

 # coding-interview-practice
-Writing down all the questions being solved in Leetcode
+Solutions to questions being solved in Leetcode